lohan562/lohan562/README.md

 > Life is like riding a bicycle.
-> To keep your balance, you must keep moving. this is the southern thread of my life.
+> To keep your balance, you must keep moving.

+So, this is the *southern thread* of my life.